jessecrossen/python-jackpatch/README.md

 ```

-To receive MIDI events on an imput port, you'll generally want to poll
+To receive MIDI events on an input port, you'll generally want to poll
 periodically for messages.
 Since received messages are tagged with the current
 transport time when they were received, you can get excellent time accuracy
 without polling very often, but if you want to do something with the messages